zer0reaction/util/examples/002_strings/README.md

 String string_from_literal(Arena *a, const char *literal);
 ```

-Allocates an UTF-8 encoded string on the arena (or on the heap if `NULL` is passed) and copies the characters from the string literal to the string.
+Allocates an UTF-8 encoded string on the arena (or on the heap if `NULL` is passed; not recommended to do this) and copies the characters from the string literal to the string.
 The string is automatically null-terminated.
 The capacity of the new string is the length of the string literal.
 Note, that capacity does not include the null-termination byte.

 ### `string_cat_create`